21 Of The Most Heartbreaking Signs Of An Emotional Affair

 However, once you are married and these intense feelings have calmed down, making the infatuation stage with a new person all the more enticing.

-The big question is this: Do you want your marriage or committed relationship to end?
 Are you ready to move on from the person you've been with for years and start a new relationship?

 Infatuation with someone else can make it difficult to determine what you really want, but if you maintain an emotional affair, your partner will likely discover it at some point and perhaps end it with you before you can make the decision for yourself.